 Marlo Hunter is a director & choreographer based in New York City with a passion for and focus on the development of new plays and musicals.
 She is the winner of the 2013 Callaway Award for Excellence in Choreography for her work on Carner & Gregor's Unlock'd, which she directed & choreographed at The Duke on 42nd Street for Prospect Theater Company.
-She is the Co-Conceiver & Director of The Theatrical Culinary Project – an immersive play in development putting Top Chef finalist & The Chew Co-Host, Carla Hall, into collaboration with playwrights Jeff Augustin, Martyna Majok, Daniel Pearle, and Julian Sheppard (recent workshops in NYC, residency at SPACE on Ryder Farm).
+She is the Co-Conceiver & Director of The Theatrical Culinary Project – an immersive play in development putting Top Chef finalist & The Chew Co-Host, Carla Hall, into collaboration with playwrights Jeff Augustin, Martyna Majok, Daniel Pearle, Harrison David Rivers, and Julian Sheppard (recent workshops in NYC, residency at SPACE on Ryder Farm).
 RECENT: Director, Up and Away (reading in Pittsburgh CLO's New Musicals series); Director, Costs of Living (Rodgers Award presentations at Playwrights Horizons, and a reading in the Village Theatre's Festival of New Musicals); Director, Choreographer & Story, Island Song (Adirondack Theatre Festival); Assistant Director, The Golden Apple at Encores!
 (Michael Berresse, Director); Director, Tartuffe (Atlantic Stage 2; Atlantic Acting School); Director, Teeth by Michael R. Jackson and Anna K. Jacobs (multiple readings, Sundance Theatre Institute's lab at MASS MoCA).
 Marlo currently is working with Larson Award winning composer/lyricist Julianne Wick Davis on the development of a new musical inspired by Jon Crispin's photographs of the Willard Asylum suitcases.
 CURRENT & UPCOMING: Assistant Director of the Broadway-bound Clueless musical (Developmental Lab, July 2017 - Kristin Hanggi, Director); Director & Choreographer, Up and Away!
 The Astonishing, Amazing, Absolutely True Tale of the Incredible J. Jessup (and his Brother) (Pittsburgh CLO – 2018 World Premiere).

 Marlo founded Eating Their Words, putting playwrights and chefs into collaboration for one-night-only immersive experiences in New York's finest restaurants, resulting in World Premiere plays coupled with the menu they inspired.
 Through ETW Marlo commissioned & directed new plays by Neil LaBute, Beau Willimon, Douglas Carter Beane, Sarah Treem, Theresa Rebeck, David Grimm, Annie Baker, Brooke Berman, Amy Herzog, Keith Reddin, Jonathan Marc Sherman, Sam Forman, Rob Ackerman, Steven Levenson, Zakiyyah Alexander and Liz Flahive.